model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 1. We saw Kani spot out-of-bounds accesses.
 2. We saw Kani spot actually-unsafe dereferencing of a raw pointer to invalid memory.
-3. We got more experience reading the traces that Kani generates, to debug a failing proof harness.
 3. We saw Kani spot a division by zero error and an overflowing addition.
-5. As an exercise, we tried proving an assertion (finding the midpoint) that was not completely trivial.
+4. As an exercise, we tried proving an assertion (finding the midpoint) that was not completely trivial.